TudorHulban/Deploy2020/03_Containers/LXD_LinuxMX.md

-# Installation on LXD on Linux MX
+# Installation of LXD on Linux MX
 ## Move to systemd
 ```
 sudo apt install systemd-sysv